sidneyshafer/food-order-app/README.md

 # Food Order App
-A React application for ordering food.
+A front-end React application for adding food itmes to an online cart.
+Check out the :link:[Live Demo]()

 ## User Interface